abahmanem/near-node-setup-shardnet/tutorial/create-wallet.md

 ## Create your Shardnet wallet

-In this section, we will learn how to create a Shardnet wallet
+In this section, we will learn how to create an account in  Shardnet network

   1- Navigate to  https://wallet.shardnet.near.org and press Create account
   <br/><br/>